In this article, I will answer the question: How do small businesses contribute to the economy?

 4. Contributes to Local Taxes

 A small business owner has a strong interest in giving back to their community and knowing where their money is going and how it helps others.
-Therefore, small business owners contribute to the taxes that are used to help their citizens.
+Therefore, small business owners contribute to the taxes used to help their citizens.

 5. Brings Products and Services Closer to People